 Greenville is a somewhat small city located in the state of Alabama.
 With a population of 7,845 people and six constituent neighborhoods, Greenville is the 80th largest community in Alabama.

 Unlike some cities, Greenville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Greenville are a mix of both white- and blue-collar jobs.
-Overall, Greenville is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Greenville who work in sales jobs (10.70%), office and administrative support (7.48%), and teaching (7.36%).
+Overall, Greenville is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Greenville who work in sales jobs (12.40%), office and administrative support (8.42%), and teaching (7.48%).

 Being a small city, Greenville does not have a public transit system used by locals to get to and from work.

-The population of Greenville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Greenville, 21.08% have at least a bachelor's degree.
+In terms of college education, Greenville is nearly on par with the US average for all cities of 21.84%: 19.17% of adults 25 and older in Greenville have a bachelor's degree or advanced degree.

-The per capita income in Greenville in 2010 was $18,961, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,844 for a family of four.
+The per capita income in Greenville in 2010 was $18,179, which is lower middle income relative to Alabama and the nation.
+This equates to an annual income of $72,716 for a family of four.
 However, Greenville contains both very wealthy and poor people as well.

 The most common language spoken in Greenville is English.
 Other important languages spoken here include Korean and Spanish.